Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 For those reasons constraint interfaces must be declared in one of the following places (in strict resolution order):

-1. Scope of the caller function.
+1. Arguments of the caller function.
 2. Companion object for the target type (User).
 3. Companion object for the constraint interface we're looking for (Repository).
 4. Subpackages of the package where the target type (User) to resolve is defined.